PhaserEditor2D/PhaserEditor/docs/assets-manager.rst

 This is a very useful operation and consists on replace certain texture (represented by an asset in the pack file) in all the objects of all the scenes of the project.
 These are the steps:

 * Select the texture you want to replace.
-For example a demo texture that you want to replace for the final texture.
+For example, a demo texture that you want to replace for the final texture.

 .. image:: images/AssetReplaceMenu.png
   :alt: Asset replace menu